 MetLife profit rises marginally on investment gains, strong underwriting

+MetLife earned $1.126 billion in such income for the full year, topping the target of $900 million to $1.1 billion it set a year ago.

+On underwriting, payouts for dental and other non-medical health claims were lower, cushioning the effect of higher claims from life insurance caused by COVID-19-related deaths, the company said.

-Adjusted earnings of the insurer's U.S. business jumped 51% to $1.02 billion, while its overall net investment income grew by 13% to $5.24 billion on strong returns from private equity investments.
+Adjusted earnings of the insurer's U.S. business jumped 51% to $1.02 billion, while the company's overall net investment income grew by 13% to $5.24 billion on strong returns from private equity investments.

 That helped MetLife offset weak performance in Latin America, where its business was impacted by claims from deaths linked to the COVID-19 pandemic.